Makktu/StarDrifter-2025/README.md

 Added a debug energy readout to screen.

 ### Thu 6 Feb 2025
-(Skipped a day's work - the first since this new phase began.)
+(Skipped a day's work yesterday - the first since this new phase began.)
 Added 1st draft of fog for world.
 Not satisfying to look at at the moment.
 Added pew-pew-pew sound effect for player shooting.
 Also not great right now.

+### Fri 7 Feb 2025
+Fog is broken right now - trying to implement dynamic fade in and out, not working.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++